tttor/ctrl-foundation/method/value-based/lstd_tu_2018.md

   cient estimators are possible.
 * how well do model-free RL methods perform on the LQR problem.

+# idea
+*  studied the number of samples needed for the LSTD estimator to return a ε-accurate solution in relative error for the value function associated to a fixed policy π for LQR.

 # setup
 * compare model-free Least-Squares Policy Iteration (LSPI) algorithm (Lagoudakis & Parr, 2003)
   * WITH the model-based methods proposed in Dean et al.